Ryan070178060/Ryan070178060.github.io/README.md

 ## Contact

-I would love to connect with you!
-Feel free to reach out to me through:
+I would love to connect with you, Feel free to reach out to me through:

 - **Email:** [ryanshamala254@gmail.com]
 - **LinkedIn:** [https://www.linkedin.com/in/ryan-shamala-4a675423b/]